What is the net ionic equation for the reaction between aqueous s... | Channels for Pearson+

 1

-Identify the spectator ions, which are ions that appear on both sides of the equation and do not participate in the reaction.
+Identify the spectator ions, which are ions that appear on both sides of the complete ionic equation and do not participate in the reaction.
 In this case, Na⁺(aq) and NO₃⁻(aq) are spectator ions.

-Remove the spectator ions from the complete ionic equation to focus on the ions that form the precipitate: Ag⁺(aq) + Cl⁻(aq) → AgCl(s).

 Watch next

-Master Types of Molecular Equations with a bite sized video explanation from Jules BrunoStart learning
+Master Complete Ionic Equations with a bite sized video explanation from Jules BrunoStart learning

 Related Videos